tikyau/bidaf-quick-test/README.md

-# Extending the Bi-directional Attention Flow Model with "No Answer"
+# Extending the BiDAF Model with "No Answer"

 - This is the implementation used in [Zero-Shot Relation Extraction via Reading Comprehension][paper1] (Levy et al., 2017).
 - It is an extension of the [BiDAF model][paper2] by Seo et al.